Alyssa Panitch: Career

 Upon finishing her postdoctoral fellowship, Panitch returned to the United States to begin her first faculty position in 1999.
 As an assistant professor in bioengineering at Arizona State University (ASU), Panitch collaborated with colleagues to develop a method to prevent constriction and keep the vein graft healthy during surgeries for clogged heart vessels.
 Her research focused on developing a gel to coat the vein and deliver the protein.
 Their work led to the establishment of Arizona Engineered Therapeutics Inc. (known as AzERx) to work on creating a drug to help relax smooth muscle tissue and help with blood flow.

 A photo of Purdue University's Weldon School of Biomedical Engineering where Panitch worked from 2006 to 2016.

 Panitch eventually left ASU in 2006 to become an associate professor in Purdue University's Weldon School of Biomedical Engineering where she continued her research on regenerative medicine.
 Upon joining the faculty, Panitch began developing materials designed to be injected into the body in order to repair damaged bones, spinal cords, arteries and other tissues.
 Following this, Panitch was named one of four University Faculty Scholars from the College of Engineering in recognition of her scholarship.
 At the same time, Panitch also sat on the editorial advisory board for the journals Biomacromolecules and Biomatter.

+In 2008, Panitch joined the National Institute of Health, where she served on the biomaterials and biointerfaces study section until 2012.

 In 2010, Panitch was appointed the inaugural faculty entrepreneur-in-residence at Discovery Park's Burton D. Morgan Center for Entrepreneurship as "a resource for university faculty, staff and students looking to start a company from their work or research at Purdue."
 At the same time, she co-taught Purdue's graduate class in biomedical entrepreneurship with George R. Wodicka, Tim Folta, and Keith March.
 Upon concluding her appointment as faculty entrepreneur-in-residence in 2012, Panitch was appointed the Leslie A. Geddes Professor in Biomedical Engineering and was elected to the American Institute for Medical and Biological Engineering.